madara-tribe/ArcFace-Dual-Model-Classification/README.md

-# Abstaract (ArcFace-DualModel-Classification : Pytorch and tensorflow)
+# ArcFace-DualModel-Classification (Pytorch and tensorflow)

 ArcFace multi-classification system with Pytorch and tensorflow.
 This is pytorch version ArcFace system classification with 2 model (ArcFace + meta-model).